PaddlePaddle/docs/doc/fluid/user_guides/howto/training/single_node_en.rst

 After the configuration of model,the configurations of :code:`fluid.default_startup_program()` and :code:`fluid.default_main_program()` have been finished.

-Initialized Parameters
+Initialize Parameters
 #######################

 Random Initialization of Parameters
 ====================================

-After the configuration of model,the initialization of parameters will be written into :code:`fluid.default_startup_program()` .The random initialization of parameters will be finished in global with :code:`fluid.Executor()` .For example:
+After the configuration of model,the initialization of parameters will be written into :code:`fluid.default_startup_program()` .
+By running this program in :code:`fluid.Executor()` , the random initialization of parameters will be finished in global :code:`fluid.global_scope()` .For example:

 .. code-block:: python

    exe = fluid.Executor(fluid.CUDAPlace(0))
    exe.run(program=fluid.default_startup_program())

-Attention needs to be paid that parameters should be initialized in GPU0 and then submitted to graphics cards through :code:`fluid.ParallelExecutor` when you use GPUs to train.
+Note that in multi-GPU training, the parameters should be initialized on GPU0 and then will be distributed to graphics cards through :code:`fluid.ParallelExecutor` .

 Load Predefined Parameters
 ===========================

-During the neural network train, you often need to load predefined model to continue your train.About how to predefine parameters,please refer to :ref:`user_guide_save_load_vars`.
+In the neural network training, predefined models are usually loaded to continue training.
+For how to load predefined parameters, please refer to :ref:`user_guide_save_load_vars_en`.

 Single-card Training
 #####################

-You can use :code:`run()` of :code:`fluid.Executor()` to perform single-card train.What you need to do is run :code:`fluid.Program` .At the runtime,user can realize data feeding with :code:`run(feed=...)` and get prolong data with :code:`run(fetch=...)` .For example:\
+Single-card training can be performed through calling :code:`run()` of :code:`fluid.Executor()` to run and train :code:`fluid.Program` .
+In the runtime, feed data with :code:`run(feed=...)` and get persistable data with :code:`run(fetch=...)` .
+For example:

 .. code-block:: python